prismatic-obloquy/chattor/docs/conduct.md

 - **Bans**, i.e. permanent ones, are reserved for severe offenses.
   They're logged publicly, forever, both for accountability purposes and to assist others with moderating their own communities.

-Moderation actions can generally be appealed, by reaching out to the relevant maintainer directly.
+Moderation actions can generally be appealed, by reaching out to a maintainer directly.
 This isn't an excuse to harass the maintainers, though, and doing that *will* get you permanently banned.

   [repo]: https://github.com/prismatic-obloquy/chattor/